rendall/twitter-like-hider/README.md

 ## Change Log

+### Update 1.6.3

+Twitter changed its code, which caused unwanted tweets to show.
+This update fixes those.

+<details>
+<summary>Previous changes</summary>

 ### New in 1.6.2

 Added 'Suggested Topics' to options.
 Checking 'Topics' will hide Twitter's "suggested topics" sections

-<details>
-<summary>Previous changes</summary>

 ### Bugfix 1.6.1